jburguete/mpcotool/3.4.5/README.md

 OpenSUSE Linux Leap
 ___________________

-1. In order to use OpenMPI compilation do in a terminal (in 64 bits version):
+1. In order to use OpenMPI compilation in 64 bits version do in a terminal (OpenMPI configure script does not work in last OpenSUSE versions then does not apply this step):
 > $ export PATH=/usr/lib64/mpi/gcc/openmpi/bin:$PATH

 2. Then, follow steps 1 to 4 of the previous Debian 9 section.